Samahu/VolRender/README.md

 # Introduction
 A demo of performing voxelization on polygonal models then rendering the outcome of the voxelization using volumetric rendering technique implemented using C++, Win32, DirectX9 and HLSL.
-The project was implemented to emulate the expected output and debug issues on the CSpace(TM) Static Volumetric Display (for more info refer to [my thesis](https://sites.google.com/site/ussamanaal/thesis)).
+The project was implemented to emulate the expected output of the CSpace(TM) Static Volumetric Display and debug any issues (for more info refer to [my thesis](https://sites.google.com/site/ussamanaal/thesis)).
 The code that controls the display and submits the commands is not included in this repository.

 # Screenshots